Doctor consulting about the WID® easy Test

 90 % less surgical diagnostic procedures

-Over 50% of false positives
+Over 50% false positive

-on sonography
+on ultrasound

 The gray area indicates the proportion (> 55%) of women with peri- or postmenopausal bleeding who need to undergo a surgical diagnostic procedure based on the determination of endometrial thickness by transvaginal sonography, although cancer is present in less than 3% of these women.
 This is a false positive rate of over 50%.

-with the WID®-easy test
+with WID®-easy test

 The proportion (5.2%) of women with peri- or postmenopausal bleeding who need to undergo a surgical diagnostic procedure due to a positive WID®-easy test result is shown here in gray.
 The proportion of false positive results is less than 3%.
 That’s a 95% reduction in false positives.